-Syria: Heavy airstrikes resume on east Aleppo, activist group says
+Syria: Heavy airstrikes resume on east Aleppo

 Story highlights

-- A major assault on eastern Aleppo has begun after a weeks-long lull
+- A major assault on eastern Aleppo has begun after a weeks-long lull, Syrian military says

-- At least one woman was killed and five people injured in a barrel bomb attack Tuesday, an activist says

-(CNN)Warplanes carried out heavy airstrikes on multiple neighborhoods in rebel-held east Aleppo Tuesday after nearly three weeks of reduced bombardment, killing at least one person, according to an activist with the Aleppo Media Center.
+(CNN)Warplanes carried out heavy airstrikes on neighborhoods in rebel-held east Aleppo for the first time in weeks Tuesday, as Syrian government forces launched a renewed assault to take the city.

+The heavy bombardment came as the Syrian military began "preliminary operations" in the eastern half of the city Tuesday, using warplanes with "precision weapons to target terrorist positions," Syrian state television reported.

-The heavy assault on the eastern part of the war-ravaged city had been threatened in mass text messages sent to residents by the government Sunday.
-The messages instructed them to leave within 24 hours ahead of a "strategically planned assault using high precision weapons."
+The blitz had been threatened in mass text messages sent to residents by the government Sunday, instructing them to leave within 24 hours.

-One woman was killed and five people injured by a barrel bomb dropped by a helicopter Tuesday, the activist told CNN's Jomana Karadsheh.
-Loud blasts could be heard in the background.
+At least one woman was killed and five people injured by a barrel bomb dropped by a helicopter Tuesday, an activist with the Aleppo Media Center (AMC) told CNN.

+According to Syrian state television, the army is making a ground push in several areas to tighten their siege of rebel-held neighborhoods, and has cut off supply lines from the rebel-held province of Idlib in the north.

+One anchor referred to today's airstrikes as "zero hour" for a wide-scale assault on terrorism across the country, including airstrikes by the Russian Air Force.

+Asked if Russia would strike Aleppo soon, Kremlin spokesman Dimitry Peskov said during a call with reporters Tuesday that discussions were "ongoing."

+The resumption of the heavy bombardment of Aleppo Tuesday came after a nearly three-week lull in airstrikes on the area by Syrian and Russian aircraft, following a moratorium announced by the Russian Defense Ministry.

-The warplanes dropped high explosive parachute bombs on the al-Haydariyeh and Masaken Hanano neighborhoods in besieged eastern Aleppo, according to the activist.
+Warplanes dropped high explosive parachute bombs on the al-Haydariyeh and Masaken Hanano neighborhoods in besieged eastern neighborhoods, according to the AMC activist.
 Airstrikes with high-explosive munitions also hit the neighborhoods of al-Salehin, Qadi Askar and Qaterji.

 Bebars Meshaal, a White Helmets officer in the city, told CNN that airstrikes were ongoing.
 The White Helmets are a volunteer civil defense organization whose members move into bombed neighborhoods immediately after the strikes, to rescue people trapped and hurt in the rubble.